Persuasion with Ambiguous Receiver Preferences: The Binary-State Setting

 \citet{H2015} does not establish uniqueness of this Nash equilibrium of the MPC game.
 A related work, \citet{NA2018}, shows through explicit calculations of players' utilities under various distributions that Sender's Nash equilibrium strategy is unique when $\pi \leq 1/2$ (Theorems 4 and 5 in that work) but gives only a partial characterization of optimal strategies for Sender when $\pi > 1/2$ (Theorem 10 in that work).
-In the maxmin persuasion setting with tie-breaking against Sender, I am able to avoid issues with limits of $\varepsilon$-approximating distributions and close that gap: Lemma \ref{lm:bigP} in Appendix A gives a necessary and sufficient condition for Sender's optimal distribution when $\pi > 1/2$.
-Additionally, in Lemma \ref{lm:bin} of Appendix A, I provide a novel geometric proof of Sender's optimal posterior distribution for the case $\pi \leq 1/2$, including its uniqueness, which does not use results on MPC games and instead leverages the concavification approach of \citet{KG2011}.
+In the maxmin persuasion setting with tie-breaking against Sender, I am able to avoid issues with limits of $\varepsilon$-approximating distributions and close that gap: Lemma \ref{lm:bigP} in Appendix \hyperref[subsec:a2]{A2} gives a necessary and sufficient condition for Sender's optimal distribution when $\pi > 1/2$.
+Additionally, in Lemma \ref{lm:bin} of Appendix \hyperref[subsec:a3]{A3}, I provide a novel geometric proof of Sender's optimal posterior distribution for the case $\pi \leq 1/2$, including its uniqueness, which leverages the concavification approach of \citet{KG2011}.
 This proof informs my approach in the continuous-state setting.